 Edgewater's proximity to Miami's downtown business district and its attractive, high-rise residences with beautiful views of the bay make it especially appealing for many of those who work in the heart of the city.
 Margaret Pace Park contributes to this community’s “Edgewater Chic” urban style living.
-Since the grand opening of Margaret Pace Park on January 16, 2003, the park has been the site of several major events including the Haitian Compas Festival and the GenArt Styles Fashion Show.
+Since the grand opening of Margaret Pace Park on January 16, 2003, the park has been the site of several major events and the life of the area.

 The Old San Juan section of Wynwood, commonly known as el "Barrio", gives this section of Miami a Caribbean flair, serving as the city's center of Puerto Rican culture and social activity.
 Roberto Clemente Park, named for one of Puerto Rico's greatest baseball stars, is a popular spot in the heart of this neighborhood and also the home of the first Water Playground in the City of Miami.
 Wynwood/Edgewater NET is actively working with community based organizations that are restoring leadership and pride to this historical neighborhood.